Neico33/Dialing-program-for-Aunis-Resurrection/README.md

 # Dialing program for Aunis: Resurrection
 1. Installation:
-  The code can simply be copied from gitHub or the file can be downloaded and placed in the .minecraft/saves/[your world]/opencomputers/[ingame hard drive disk address] directory.
+  The code can simply be copied from gitHub.
+Open the file on GitHub and Copy the Code.

   1.1 Installation via pastebin:
     Type 'pastebin get q92zLMt8 Dial.lua' into the console from an OpenComputers computer with an internet card (English version only).